hikeventures/hikeventures.github.io/_posts/articles/products/2017-01-02-wideangle-lenses-sony.markdown

 ---
 Recently, I was wondering if I should upgrade my manual Samyang 14mm f/2.8 lens to a newer lens which may also have wider optics and spotted the release of Irix 11mm f/4.0 which comes with an E-Mount and would be perfect for my Sony A7.

-I am always interested to find the best lenses for my needs so I decided to make a short comparison about the differences of my favourite lenses which I would consider to buy for my camera.
+I am always interested to find the best lenses for my needs so I decided to make a short comparison about the differences of my favorite lenses which I would consider to buy for my camera.

 Since lenses are in most cases quite expensive I always think twice before I buy a new one.
 However, I see lenses as a long term investment which I will also be able to use with camera bodies in the future.